sievericcardo/greenhouse_dt_project/how-to-run.md

     - IP address (host), username and password for
         - Testing
         - Actuator
-        - Each data-collector
+        - Each Data collector

 <br>

-- `config_shelf_1.ini`: used by the data-collector on the first shelf to map sensor-data with assets and upload it in influxDB.
-It is structured as following (sample):
+- `config_shelf_1.ini`: used by the Data collector on the first shelf to map sensor-data with assets and upload it in influxDB.
+It is structured as following:
   - `[influx2]`
     - `url`: URL of the influxDB database (e.g., http://localhost:8086)
     - `org`: organization name (the one you saved while setting up influxDB)